It’s impossible to imagine a world without mobile phones, but it’s easy to overlook the impact that using your smartphone is having on our planet.

 We’ve taken a look at the carbon impact of owning a few different phones over their lifetime.

-The carbon footprint of smartphones is broken into two main areas:
+The carbon footprint of smartphones is broken down into two main areas:

 - Manufacture of the phone